OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 which defines a value to which all the equally-weighted questions will be normalized.
 (This value will be reflected in the ``Grade`` object's ``AutoGradeMax`` property.)
 It can be defined individually for each assignment; tool support lets you easily normalize all assignments the same.
+It can be explicitly set to ``null`` to disable auto-grading and better merge with the tool.

-The other known key (defined by :py:mod:`nti.app.assessment.assignment_filters`) is ``excluded``, which, if given, tells whether the assignment should not be visible in this course (neither to students nor the instructor).
+Another known key (defined by :py:mod:`nti.app.assessment.assignment_filters`) is ``excluded``, a boolean, which, if given, tells whether the assignment should not be visible in this course (neither to students nor the instructor).

+Yet another key (defined by :py:mod:`nti.app.assessment.history`) is ``student_nuclear_reset_capable``, a boolean, which, if given, tells whether the nuclear reset option (deleting the entire assignment history) should be available to students on this assignment.
+The default is false.

 This file is meant to be automatically generated and then human-edited, but merged with additional automatic generated content: